-The question to buy or lease is one that seems to come up time and time again when there is a major business decision to be made but can have a substantial impact on your business’s return on investment from this purchase.
+The question to buy or lease seems to come up time and time again when there is a major business decision to be made but it can have a substantial impact on your business’s return on investment from this purchase.
 You may have also considered the pros and cons of buying and leasing your office space.

 It’s impossible to say that buying is always right or leasing is always right.
 However, there are some important questions to ask yourself before coming to a final decision about whether buying vs leasing a copier is best for your business.